abarbu/haskell-torch/README.md

  6. We need qualified exports to keep the library in some decent shape.
 Not having them is a pain and a usability nightmare for large heterogenous libraries like this.
-ML libraries have to do all sorts of random things from load image, to writing tensors, to dealing with memory concerns.
+ML libraries have to do all sorts of random things from loading images, to writing tensors, to dealing with memory concerns.
 Having all of them in the same flat namespace is a mess and asking users to copy and paste an import block is not practical.
 Users can't be asked to constantly update that import block as the shape of the library changes.
- 7. Linear types.
-We really need them to ensure type safety for many parts of the library, particularly inplace operations.
-We can't wait to have them!
  8. Type argument support.
-We need to be able to annotate which type parameters are actually mean to be arguments in Haddock.
+We need to be able to annotate which type parameters are actually meant to be arguments in Haddock.
 Documentation is far too hard to read without this.